apike/allenpike.com/_posts/2025-09-30-ux-entropy.md

 > One-click is important.
 However, you need to make sure there’s not any potential issue, any potential violation of the operating system.
 Sometimes we have to sacrifice usability for privacy or security, that’s exactly what we did.
 We now think security or privacy [is] even more important than that.

 And objectively, this is good!
 We want the software everybody uses to communicate to be private and secure.
-But it’s also a change in mindset from what the product great in the first place.
+But it’s also a change in mindset from what made the product great in the first place.
 The defaults get locked down, the settings panels balloon, and Zoom is that much less likely to incubate the next team communications breakthrough.

 Zoom was also one of the companies most thrashed around by the pandemic.
 While from the outside the surge in usage might have seemed like a blessing, it ultimately caused Zoom more trouble than it was worth.
 Yuan again: